-Day 10: Trek to Syabru Besi - 5 hours.
+Day 11: Trek back to Syabru Besi - 5 hours.

-There are very often lots of small, pretty birds flitting through the forest in the next section.
-It will take about two hours to reach the village of Bamboo where you will probably have lunch.
-Then you descend down, down, down, past the gigantic land slide, past the thunderous rapids and over the suspension bridge back into Syapru Bensi.
+It's a pretty walk today down through forest where you may see lots of pretty, small birds flitting through the forest.
+It will take about two hours to reach the village of Bamboo and you will probably have lunch here.
+Then you descend down, down, past the gigantic land slide, past the thunderous rapids and over the suspension bridge back into Syabru Besi.
 You will say goodbye to your Nepali porters here.

-Day 11: Drive to Rasuwagadi at the Tibet border - 15 km/45 min.
-Meet your Tibetan guide.
-Drive to Kyirong - 23km, 2,800m/9186ft.
+Day 12: Drive to Rasuwagadi at the Tibet border - 15 km/45 min.
+Meet your Tibetan guide and drive to Kyirong - 23km, 2,800m/9186ft.

 Today you will set off on for your exciting adventure to Tibet!
 Firstly you drive to the border at Rasuwagadi where you will say goodbye to your Nepali guide and meet your Tibetan guide and transport.
 Rasuwagadhi only became Nepal's main modern international border crossing with Tibet in 2017 after the former Friendship Highway was damaged by the 2015 earthquake.
 There will be official immigration formalities to be covered on both sides of the border, which your guide will help you through.
 The Nepal side at Rasuwagadhi is considerably more laid-back and ramshackle than the larger and more formal border post on the Tibet/China side.

 Formalities completed you drive to your overnight hotel in Kyirong on the Tibet side of the border.
 The population of Kyirong is a mix of Nepalese and Tibetan.
 Traditionally the town was important in the cross border trade between Tibet and Nepal, as it was located on a major traditional trade thoroughfare between the two countries, but this importance had lapsed with the construction of the Friendship Highway to Zhangmu.
 The town also has an important place in history as it is said to be where the early Tibetan king, Songtsen Gompa met his new queen, the Nepalese Princess Brikuti.
 The great Indian master Guru Padmasambhava is also said to have passed through Kyirong on his way to Tibet and seeing the beautiful landscape, called the place Kyirong, meaning Happy valley.